victorzwu/playlister/README.md

 Users can generate shareable Instagram stories of their favorite tracks and CRUD operations are enabled for storing user rankings.

 You can find the production link of the app [here](https://rankify.vercel.app).
+(Currently waiting for approval from Spotify for quota extension request, so at the moment only authorized users can login).

 ## 2. Technologies